 3.5: Disability Accommodations

-As outlined on the Office of Accessible Education (OAE), Stanford University has an institutional commitment to providing equal educational opportunities for qualified students with disabilities in accordance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 and 2008, and Section 504 of the Rehabilitation Act of 1973.
-To provide equality of access for students with disabilities, accommodations (including auxiliary aids and services) will be provided to the extent necessary to comply with state and federal laws.
-For each student, these accommodations will specifically address those functional limitations of the disability which adversely affect equal education opportunity.
+Stanford University has an institutional commitment to providing equal educational opportunities for qualified students with disabilities in accordance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 and 2008, and Section 504 of the Rehabilitation Act of 1973.
+Equal access for students with disabilities includes the provision of reasonable accommodations such as auxiliary aids and services.
+Each student is entitled to an individualized, interactive process with the School of Medicine’s Disability Resources Professional.
+Accommodations aim to address specific, documented functional limitations, remove or mitigate barriers to access, and ensure that disabled students are not excluded from learning opportunities available to their nondisabled peers.

 Student Responsibilities

-Each student bears the responsibility of initiating a disability-related request for accommodations with the OAE prior to the time such an accommodation is needed.
+Each student bears the responsibility of initiating a disability-related request for accommodations with Disability Resources prior to the time the accommodation is needed.
+Typically, this means at least 2-4 weeks before any written exam or 4-8 weeks before any clinical rotation in which accommodations are needed.
 In addition, and more specifically, it is the responsibility of the student to:

-• As early as possible, register with the OAE and submit documentation of disability as a prerequisite to receiving accommodations.
+• As early as possible, register with Disability Resources and submit documentation of disability as a prerequisite to receiving accommodations.

-• Notify the OAE immediately when an accommodation is not being provided correctly.
+• Notify Disability Resources immediately if an accommodation is not being provided correctly.

-• Notify the OAE immediately when discontinuing an accommodation (e.g., notetaking) or dropping a course for which alternate format materials are required.
+• Notify the Disability Resources immediately when discontinuing an accommodation or if the functional limitations for which you are receiving accommodations have resolved.

-• Provide timely notification to faculty of approved accommodations by submitting the OAE Accommodation Letter.
+• Provide timely notification to faculty of approved accommodations by submitting the Accommodation Letter.

-• Provide for personal disability-related needs or services such as “personal care attendants,” transportation off campus, housekeeping, golf cart rental, wheelchair repair, etc.
+• Provide and arrange for personal disability-related needs or services such as personal care attendants, transportation off campus, housekeeping, golf cart rental, wheelchair repair, etc.

 Faculty Responsibilities